mrydzy/jekyll-rydzy/README.md

 www.jekyllrb.com

-So it takes the files you cas see it this repo and splits out nicely organized website, witch can function as a blog.
+So it takes the files you can see it this repo and splits out nicely organized website, witch can function as a blog.
 Where's the gain?
-In contrast to Wordpress or other cmses, everything is simple JTML and JS, without any backend logic or database.
+In contrast to Wordpress or other cmses, everything is simple HTML and JS, without any backend logic or database.
 For simple cases let's use simple solutions!

 Generated files by default are in _site folder, which I didn't commit to git.
 You can either easily generate it yourself or check it out life demo see www.rydzy.pl